Go to marginalized neighborhoods in Guatemala City to serve, love, and build relationships with this special community

-Deep relationships are the basis for our work in La Limonada, and we want those relationships to include you as well.
+Deep relationships are the basis for our work in marginalized neighborhoods in Guatemala City, and we want those relationships to include you as well.
 A great way to lay the groundwork for such relationships is by going to Guatemala to meet the people of the community and the team that serves there.

-While your group may focus on a specific project during your time in La Limonada, we encourage you to go to the community first and foremost as learners.
-We believe that more is learned from the people who live and serve in La Limonada than from what a group could teach in the short-term.
+While your group may focus on a specific project during your time in marginalized neighborhoods in Guatemala City, we encourage you to go to the community first and foremost as learners.
+We believe that more is learned from the people who live and serve in marginalized neighborhoods in Guatemala City than from what a group could teach in the short term.
 Therefore, we are careful to approach our Service Learning Trips from a perspective of “learning from and participating with” the people of the community.

 We ensure that all projects are undertaken alongside our Guatemala team and the people of the community.
 In that context we believe there will be multiple opportunities for shared learning and building meaningful long-term relationships.
 It will be our privilege to serve you and your group in this way.

-If you have any questions through this process please contact Beth Skinner, our Service Learning Trips Coordinator.
+If you have any questions throughout this process please contact Chal Knox, our Service Learning Trips Coordinator.